Frequently Asked Questions

 Look at brokers such as:

 Some of these brokers have been bought out by larger firms so check the website for current information.
-Lee Lowell has no affiliation with any of these companies and is providing this information as a benefit to his readers.
+Other than Interactive Brokers (affiliate link), Lee Lowell has no connection with any of these companies and is providing this information as a benefit to his readers.

 More questions are added as they come in.